Anthony-Gambale/Pygame-3D/README.md

 ### How a traditional renderer works
 In a traditional 3D renderer, whenever some transformation R would be applied to the camera, the inverse of that transformation is applied to every model in the scene instead.

-This creates the illusion that R is being applied to the camera, while letting the screen plane remain in place.
+This creates the illusion that R is being applied to the camera, without having to move the screen plane.

 This is very computationally expensive, especially for intricate models, and scales with the detail in the scene.